 The current pandemic has greatly impacted perspectives on brands, products, and channels, and made sweeping changes to customer expectations and behavior.
 For customers today, product/service availability, digital enablement, safety, care, and inclusion are some of the key considerations for engaging and interacting with brands and companies.

 Organizations and brands that had carefully crafted digital strategies or digital transformation programs to create valuable customer engagement and experience initiatives have had to throw out their playbooks, improvise, and be fluid to keep pace.

-As companies prepare for a sustainable yet unknown future, the path to compelling customer experience will need agility and creative approaches.
-And at the heart of this new customer experience will be a coming together of Customer, Brand, and Employee experience management, where the entire organization – not just the marketing or customer care departments – is oriented towards customer experience goals.
+As companies prepare for a sustainable yet unknown future, the path to a compelling digital customer experience will need agility and creative approaches.
+And at the heart of this new customer experience analytics will be a coming together of Customer, Brand, and Employee experience management, where the entire organization – not just the marketing or customer care departments – is oriented toward customer experience goals.

 Here are some attributes of the Integrated Experience (IX) management approach:

 Brands and organizations have focused on these three practices as individual streams to date – Brand Experience (BX), Customer Experience (CX), and Employee Experience (EX).
 The future of all three would be an Integrated Experience (IX) management approach where executives involved with each of these streams would drive holistic experience management programs within the organization.
 This way the entire organization would be aligned toward the essential intent of delivering the best customer experience, whether it’s through business strategy, operational decisions, technology capability, marketing outreach, or human resources management.

 The current pandemic has traumatized societies at large.
 Many customer decisions or engagements are driven emotionally, based on who they can trust.
 Organizations need to demonstrate empathy towards customers and keep reinforcing why they should trust them with their time and money.